-This year’s FAFSA asks questions based on your family’s 2019 income.
-If your financial circumstances have changed because of the pandemic, you’re not alone.
+This year’s FAFSA asks questions based on your family’s 2022 income.
 At St. Edward’s, each student is assigned a financial services counselor when you apply for admission.
 We encourage you to make an appointment to talk (via phone or Zoom) with your counselor if the information you reported on your FAFSA is not representative of your current financial reality.

 If you are an international student, you will go through a different process.
 Learn more about completing a CSS Profile and financing a college education.